About

 My fascination with ceramics began at evening class where I learnt to throw and became familiar with the basics of working with clay and glazes.
 My move to Oxford coincided with a desire to explore new avenues and my interest changed to hand building, which is now my main focus.

-I work in stoneware to hand build my pots, using either crank or black clays to create small, medium and large pieces, both functional and sculptural.
+I work in a variety of stoneware clays to hand build my pots, creating small, medium and large pieces, both functional and sculptural.
 These are then fired in an electric kiln.
 My work is frost resistant and is therefore suitable for use both indoors and outside.